 - Pierce through the electrical tape with your needle – the idea is to make a “gasket”.

-- Inject some air from your injector into bottle to pressurise it, this will make it easier to draw up the fluid.
+- Inject some air from your injector into the bottle to pressurize it, this will make it easier to draw up the fluid.

 - Tip the bottle upside down and draw the fluid into your injector.